rwth-acis/REST-OCD-Services/gpt/guide.md

 This document serves as a comprehensive guide for utilizing custom GPT models for the automatic generation of tests within the framework.
 If any questions arise, please reach out via the Rocket.Chat channel of DBIS.

+Custom GPT used for WebOCD's OCDA test generation can be accessed using the following link: https://chat.openai.com/g/g-JchAUbvgn-ocd-test-generator

 ## Graph Type Related Tests

 **Step 1: Initialize Test Class**